ardiesan/ntrnph23b/_posts/2023-08-23-Article-of-Friendship.md

 What's even more exciting is that I've made new friends from other schools who share the same passion as me.
 It's great to connect with people who are as enthusiastic about technology as I am.
 This internship has shown me that there's so much more to learn and experience than I initially thought.
 It's not just about the tasks; it's about personal and professional growth.
 This journey has opened my eyes to the endless possibilities in the IT world, and I'm grateful for the chance to be part of it.

-# Jade Wapano
+# Jade A. Wapano
 ### Discovering New Opportunities and Expanding My Skill Set
 ---
 When I was younger, I was fascinated by computers.
 I remember the day my parents brought home my first PC and how excited I was to explore its features.
-That's how I discovered the internet and video games, which made me even more interested in technology and its positive impact on our lives.
+That's how I discovered the internet and video games,

+which made me even more interested in technology and its positive impact on our lives.
 As I grew older, my passion for technology continued to expand, which ultimately made my decision to pursue IT.
-I first learned about computer programming in senior high school, where we were introduced to C language basics.
+I first learned about computer programming in senior high school, where we were

+###### introduced to C language basics.
 It was manageable back then, but when I got to college, I realized programming was much more complex and challenging than I thought.
-I had to learn various programming languages, including front-end languages like HTML, CSS, JavaScript, and BootStrap, and back-end languages like PHP, JAVA, and MySQL.
+I had to learn various programming languages, including front-end languages

+like HTML, CSS, JavaScript, and BootStrap, and back-end languages like PHP, JAVA, and MySQL.
 As I progressed, We were introduced to Laravel, a framework we frequently use in medium to large web development projects such as IM, Design Project, and Capstone.
-This helped me to enhance my abilities even further.
+This helped me to

+enhance my abilities even further.
 I can still remember how challenging it was to learn all those languages.
 Still, the satisfaction of finally understanding them was enormous.

 My experience as an intern in this company has been amazing so far.
-I feel grateful to have learned a lot from my fellow interns, especially to my mentor who has been so supportive and helpful throughout my internship journey.
+I feel grateful to have learned a lot from my fellow interns, especially to my mentor who has been so supportive and helpful throughout my

+internship journey.
 This company has given me a unique and valuable learning experience, which has helped me expand my knowledge and skills beyond what I learned in school.
 From cutting-edge technologies to invaluable expertise, I have gained so much from my time here.
-I am excited to continue learning and growing, and I cannot wait to see where this experience takes me next.
+I am excited to continue learning and growing,

+and I cannot wait to see where this experience takes me next.

 # Raymond Aya-ay
 ### Hello World!